chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/IAP/IAP_Main/readme.txt

       - Browse to the SW4STM32 workspace directory, select the project (.project file in \IAP_Main\SW4STM32 \STM324xG-EVAL directory).
       - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
       - Run program: Run->Debug

-   - TrueSTUDO
-      - Open the TrueSTUDIO toolchain.
-      - Browse to the TrueSTUDIO workspace directory, select the project (.project file in \IAP_Main\TrueSTUDIO\STM324xG-EVAL directory).
-      - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
-      - Run program: Run->Debug (F11)

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */